seb54000/tpcs-workstations/README.md

 ### Already done (kind of changelog)

+- [x] Template default grafana user/pwd from env vars (instead of hardcoded in docker compsoe)
 - [x] Change vm username with vmXX instead of cloudus ??
   - also align IAM usernames in AWS (we then use vm00, vm01 as aws users)
 - [x] Deploy prometheus node exporter on all hosts and a prometheus on docs or access node to follow CPU/RAM usage